 1. Protective Barrier

 The outermost layer, the stratum corneum, consists of dead, keratinized cells that act like a brick‑and‑mortar wall.
-In real terms, this barrier prevents the entry of harmful microbes and reduces transepidermal water loss (TEWL).
+This barrier prevents the entry of harmful microbes and reduces transepidermal water loss (TEWL).
 When the barrier is compromised—such as in eczema or psoriasis—individuals become more susceptible to infection and experience increased dehydration.

 2. Thermoregulation